-Grades: 11-12 .5 -1.0 Credit Prerequisite: Counselor Approval effective writing for both practical and test situations, including STAAR.
+Grades: 11-12 .5 -1.0 Credit Prerequisite: Counselor Approval

+Practical Writing Skills is designed for the student who has demonstrated a need for more intensive, targeted instruction in writing.
+The course includes instruction in techniques of effective writing for both practical and test situations, including STAAR.
 Each student's writing will be evaluated, and emphasis will then be placed on the interventions that are necessary in order for the student to succeed when writing is a requirement.
 This course will include activities that will enable the student to learn to write effectively when required to complete applications, orders, memos, notes, and the like.
-The final assessment of the course will include a post-test that will provide data regarding student progress with regard to effective writing skills.
-THIS COURSE IS REQUIRED FOR THOSE STUDENTS WHO DID NOT MEET THE STANDARDS
+The final assessment of the course will include a post-test that will provide data regarding student progress regarding effective writing skills.
+THIS COURSE IS REQUIRED FOR THOSE STUDENTS WHO DID NOT MEET THE STANDARDS ON THE WRITING COMPONENT OF THE STATE ASSESSMENT.